 If you don’t want to be limited to the eyeliner that you currently own, break out your favorite eyeshadow palette.
 Using an angled brush, apply it to your lash line.
 You want to use the same process that you would when applying eyeshadow.
 First, apply your eye primer.
 Then, your eyeshadow.
 After that, apply the eyeshadow that you’ll be using as eyeliner.
 Finally, finish your look with a setting spray.

-Eyeliner can be difficult in the beginning, but practice always makes perfect.
-This applies to every type of makeup, especially liquid eyeliner.
-Use these eyeliner tips for beginners to make sure that you learn how to achieve a flawless look.
+Eyeliner can be tricky in the beginning, but practice always makes perfect.
+This applies to every type of makeup, predominantly liquid eyeliner.
+Use these eyeliner tips for beginners to ensure you learn how to achieve a flawless look.
 Don’t forget to check out eyeliner tips for your eye shape!